iwz/guides/stack/README.md

 ### API

 * Use GraphQL as an API layer when connecting a mobile app to a web service.
-* Avoid using GraphQL when connecting from one service to another.

 ### Web